graphql/graphql-spec/rfcs/InputUnion.md

   * 🚫 Parsers will not recognize the `inputunion` keyword
 * [N. Existing code generated tooling is backwards compatible with Introspection additions][criteria-n]
   * ❔ Not evaluated
+* [O. Unconstrained combination of input types to unions][criteria-o]
+  * 🚫 Adding an input type to a union requires that it has the non-null discriminator field
+     * The input might already have a field with the same name, but a different type
+     * Reusing input types in multiple input unions can become unwieldy

 ## 💡 3.
 Order based discrimination